Who Do You Think You Are?

 Imagine swimming as far as you dare from the shore, then dropping your face through the sea's surface.
 The beauty is breathtaking.
 It seduces you instantly.
 The coral.
 The quiet.
 The fish.

 You float face down for what feels like forever before noticing something twinkling below.
-It's so fascinating you must have it or at least know more about it.
+It's so fascinating, you must have it or at least know more about it.

 The shimmering draws closer.
 You're deep but not out of your depth.
 You're curious.
 Driven.
 You’re going somewhere.
 And you know it.